 The first one here is the Bon Ami cleaning powder that has been around since 1886.
 That should tell you something!
 It is not only very powerful but gentle at the same time – and very inexpensive.

-The second cleaner is my dish soap that is made of water and Sal Suds.
+The second cleaner is my dish soap which is made of water and Sal Suds.
 I simply add ¼ cup of Sal Suds to 1 cup of distilled or filtered water in a squirt bottle.
 Sometimes, I add 10-20 drops of lemon essential oil for that nice, clean, fresh smell.
 Just know that the ratios I gave you are pretty flexible.

 There you have it!
 My dish soap and the Bon Ami powder are my two natural cleaners!

 About the sponge

 As you can see in the video to this post, I am using a Scotch Brite scrub sponge.
 We like to shop at Costco and some years back, bought a Costco-size package of these sponges.
 I don’t claim to be perfect nor do I strive to be.

 More recently, I have learned that these sponges are made from plastic.
 They also tend to disintegrate while you’re using them and release micro-pieces into the water stream.
 Now I am not just going to throw them out but rather use up the few that we have left and then completely switch over to the much better alternative: cellulose sponges (read more about them in this post).